CDO Newsletter Spring 2016

 DRAA membership continues to grow

 Since its establishment in 1998 the Digital Resource Acquisition Alliance of Chinese Academic Libraries (DRAA) has grown rapidly and is now with more than 600 members China’s largest and most important academic library consortium.

 Over the last year almost 20 institutions joined as new members, for example: the Xi’an Medical University, the Henan Vocational College of Water Conservancy and Environment, the Shanghai Civil Aviation College, the Zhejiang Institute of Mechanical and Electrical Engineering, and the South China Business College of the Guangdong University of Foreign Studies.

 New consortia added to CDO

-Please find below a list of consortia records we have recently added.
-If you would like us to add records for consortia that you are dealing with, please feel free to contact us via our feedback form on the CDO site.
-It provides you with a direct link to our team, so that you can raise log-in issues, request checks on consortia you are intending to contact, or inform us about consortia missing from our directory.
+As always, please feel free to voice your tips and suggestions about future CDO developments.
+You can email us at email@example.com, or you can reach us via our feedback form.
+It provides you with a direct link to our team, so that you can raise log in issues, request checks on consortia you are intending to contact, or inform us about consortia missing from our directory.

 Meet with us at these industry events